langflow-ai/langflow/docs/docs/integrations/streamlit/listen-chat-message.md

 import useBaseUrl from "@docusaurus/useBaseUrl";
 import ZoomableImage from "/src/theme/ZoomableImage.js";

-# Streamlit Get Session Messages
+# Streamlit Listen Chat Message

 Langflow enhances its functionality with custom components like `StreamlitListenChatMessage`.
 This component listen for message of a specified Streamlit application.